-This Thai Slow Cooker Beef and Cabbage recipe is subtly sweet and rich, with a wonderful leftover broth perfect for soup.
-Red curry paste and coconut milk give this traditional homemade dinner a fun Thai flair.
-Watch the video to see how to make this easy crock pot dish!
+This Thai Corned Beef and Cabbage recipe, made in the crock pot, is subtly sweet and rich, with a wonderful leftover broth perfect for soup.
+Red curry paste and coconut milk give this traditional homemade dinner a delicious Thai flair.

 It seems like once we hit March – BAM!
 The grocery store aisle is a mile high filled with corned beef.

 Is it just the markets near me, or is it super hard to find corned beef the other 11 months of the year?
 Surely people would eat it other than around Saint Patrick’s Day, right?
 It’s like trying to find a bone-in half shank ham anywhere when it’s not November.
 Ain’t going to happen unless you special order.

 Anyway, I bought two.

 My family absolutely LOVES my classic corned beef and cabbage recipe, but this year I was interested in trying something different.
 I spotted this recipe from Chef John and knew the flavor profile was exactly what I wanted.
 I tweaked some ingredients and threw everything in the crock pot and it was perfect..